stashgg/stash-unity/Assets/Stash.Popup/README.md

 </br>
 </br>

-Stash.Popup plugin includes a Unity editor extension that allows you to test StashPayCard popups and checkout dialogs directly in the Unity Editor without building to a device.
+Stash.Popup package includes a Unity editor extension that allows you to test Stash Pay checkout dialogs directly in the Unity Editor without building to a device.

-When you call `OpenCheckout()` in the Editor, the extension automatically intercepts these calls and displays the flow in a window within Unity editor.
-This enables you to interact with the Stash Pay UI, complete purchases, and verify callback events without leaving the Editor.
+When you call `OpenCheckout()` in the Editor, the extension automatically intercepts these calls and displays the flow in a "emualtor" window within Unity editor.
+This enables you to interact with the Stash Pay UI, complete purchases, and verify callback events.
+You can finish both test and production purchases.

 > **Note:** Currently **Windows** and **macOS** versions of Unity are supported for editor simulator.
-Linux versions will come soon.
+Linux versions of editor are not supported.

 ## Optional Flows

-### Opening an Opt-in Popup
+### Opt-in Popup

+Stash also provides a customizable opt-in popup that allows users to choose between Native IAP and Stash Pay.
+This dialog is hosted remotely and can be tailored in Stash Studio, even down to specific players, devices, or player cohorts.
+Stash handles the visuals and presentation logic, you simply prompt it when needed.

 > Note: Opt-in dialog requires unique URL you can obtain from Stash Studio.

 Use `OpenPopup()` for dynamic payment channel selection opt-in dialogs controlled by Stash.
-Always handle the `OnOptinResponse` event:
+Handle the `OnOptinResponse` event that return the player's preffered selection:

 ```csharp
 void ShowPaymentChannelSelection()